 Jean-Pierre Lorit, Frédérique Feder, Jean-Louis Trintignant, and Irène Jacob Three Colors: Red movie images: Miramax Films.

-“Red Movie (1994) Review: Brilliant Three Colors Trilogy Finale Features Consummate Performances” last updated in June 2021.
+“Red Movie (1994) Review: Brilliant Three Colors Trilogy Finale” last updated in September 2021.